xushengfeng/eSearch/README_en.md

 Tested on macOS Catalina

+## Qantia.

+### Why choose electron.

+-   Cross-platform needs.
+Originally, I wanted to experience the excellent screenshot tools under Windows on Linux, and Linux monopoly is not good, so I chose cross-platform.
+-   qt relies on caterpillar, so the cost of learning is too high.
+The flutter desktop version is not very mature.
+I am better at js development.
+-   Screenshot depends on the local system, which cannot be done by browsers at present.
+-   in the end, there are only js cross-platform solutions.
+I chose electron, which is more mature and most widely used.

+### [tauri](https://github.com/tauri-apps/tauri) also supports cross-platform development and uses js development.
+Will it be converted to tauri development?

+-   I have such a plan, but I am still very excited.
+However, the migration of 2000 lines of code from the main process to rust is a bit laborious, so it will not be migrated any time soon.

 ## Development reasons

 I've been using this great screenshot software for Windows: [Snipaste - Snip & Paste](https://www.snipaste.com/), but I've switched to Linux and Snipaste is not supported, so I've chosen [Flameshot](https://flameshot.org/), which unfortunately doesn't have an intuitive colour picker.